-If You Feel Rested After 4 Hours Of Sleep, You Might Have This Genetic Mutation
+If You Only Need 4 Hours Of Sleep Like Rihanna, You Might Have This Genetic Mutation

 Cast your mind back to November 2017, when Rihanna revealed her secret to juggling her music career and her many business ventures (and this was before she announced Savage X Fenty and the Fenty luxury maison, so one can only imagine things have gotten even more intense).
 RiRi told Vogue Paris that she typically got only four hours of sleep a night — sometimes only three — which might sound hellish if you're a seven and up type of person.
 But here's the thing: there are, in fact, two "short sleep genes" that enable people to total just four to six hours of sleep and feel absolutely fine in the morning.
 Naturally a short sleeper?
 You might have a genetic mutation to thank.